As an Amazon Associate, I earn from qualifying purchases.

 a bowl of Boursin mashed potatoes topped with butter and chives.

-These delicious Boursin mashed potatoes are the best mashed potatoes ever!
-Creamy and lump-free, these heavenly mashed potatoes with Boursin cheese will be the star of any meal.
+These delicious Boursin mashed potatoes are the best homemade mashed potatoes ever!
+Creamy and oh-so-delicious, these heavenly mashed potatoes with Boursin cheese will be the star of any meal.

 Ingredients